John Whaite says he ‘spent time away’ from fiancé after ‘falling in love’ on Strictly

 The most scandalous example of the Strictly curse occurred in 2018, when photographers captured comedian Seann Walsh kissing his dance partner Katya Jones, despite him being in a relationship with actor Rebecca Humphries.

+Elsewhere in the interview, Whaite opened up about recently being diagnosed with ADHD, which he said “makes sense of everything”.

+Whaite, who won GBBO in 2012, is releasing a new memoir, titled Dancing on Eggshells, on 24 August.

-Find the full list of every celebrity competing in this year’s Strictly here.
+Find the full list of every celebrity competing in this year’s Strictly, including controversial Sherlock star Amanda Abbington, here.

 Join our commenting forum